BNY MELLON

 Updated archetypes were created to represent what user needs, goals, and behaviours were based on completing investor setups and maintenance tasks.

-2. Design
+Design

-Design principles
+UX/UI principles

 I worked with the CX lead and stakeholders to define a set of design principles.
 These acted as a shared set of rules and values that helped guide decision-making and ensure consistency across the product.